hnjm/oruxpalsserver/bin/Debug/readme.txt

 			 ! user - must be from 3 to 9 symbols of any [A-Z0-9]
 		IMEI:  user's password, calculating by hashsum for user by console or browser

-	To connect for view positions use AIS IP Server:
+	To connect for view positions using AIS:
-		GPS-AIS-NMEA source: IP
-		AIS IP URL:  127.0.0.1:12015
+		AIS URL:  127.0.0.1:12015

+	To connect for view and upload position using APRS:
+		APRS URL: 127.0.0.1:12015

-CONFIGURE APRS Client (APRSDroid)
+CONFIGURE APRS Client (APRSDroid / OruxMaps)

 	To connect for view & upload data use APRS Client:
 		URL: 127.0.0.1:12015

 	filter supported (in APRS auth string):
-		Static objects filter (filter is not apply for users position): me/10/30 - maximum 30 static objects from me in 10 km range me/10 - static objects from me in 10 km range me/0 - no static objects
+		Static objects range/limit filter (filter is not apply for users positions): me/10/30 - maximum 30 static objects from me in 10 km range me/10 - static objects from me in 10 km range me/0 - no static objects
-		; user can use filter me/range, if he doesn't want to use specified range by xml config file ; if user doesn't use me/range filter, static objects will display within range from xml config file User (Group) filter (filter is not apply for static objects):
+		; user can use filter me/range/limit, if he doesn't want to use specified range/limit by xml config file ; if user doesn't use me/range/limit filter, static objects will display within range/limit from xml config file Name (Group) filter:
-			+sw/A/B/C - allow user pos with name starts with A or B or C +ew/A/B/C - allow user pos with name ends with A or B or C +fn/ULKA/RUZA -  allow user pos with name ULKA or RUZA -sw/A/B/C - deny user pos with name starts with A or B or C -ew/A/B/C - deny user pos with name ends with A or B or C -fn/ULKA/RUZA -  deny user pos with name ULKA or RUZA ; allow filters are first processed, then deny.
+			+sw/A/B/C - pass users/objects pos with name starts with A or B or C +ew/A/B/C - pass users/objects pos with name ends with A or B or C +fn/ULKA/RUZA - pass users/objects pos with name ULKA or RUZA -sw/A/B/C - block users/objects pos with name starts with A or B or C -ew/A/B/C - block users/objects pos with name ends with A or B or C -fn/ULKA/RUZA -  block users/objects pos with name ULKA or RUZA ; pass filters are first processed, then block.
-		; by default is allow all.
-But if you use any + filters, by default is deny.
+		; by default pass all; but if you use any + filters, default is block.
-		You can use Group filter to create separeted groups that receive positions only from itself group users, ex: for users: USERAG1, USER2G1,USERBG1,USER2G1 set filter: +ew/G1 for users: G2ANNA,G2ALEX,G3VICTOR set filter: +sw/G3
+		You can use Name filter to create separeted groups that receive positions only from itself group users, ex: for users: USERAG1, USER2G1,USERBG1,USER2G1 set filter: +ew/G1 for users: G2ANNA,G2ALEX,G2VICTOR set filter: +sw/G2
+	filter examples:
+		me/10/30 +sw/M4/MOBL +fn/M4OLGA
+		me/5/15 -sw/M4ASZ/MSKAZS -fn/BOAT
+		+ew/G1 +sw/G2
+		-ew/G1 -sw/G3

-	SUPPORTED COMMANDS FROM APRSDroid to Server
-		msg to ORXPLS-GW: forward   - get forward state for user (<u forward="???"/> tag) msg to ORXPLS-GW: forward A  - set forward state to A (send users data to global APRS) msg to ORXPLS-GW: forward 0  - set forward state to 0 (zero, no forward)
+	SUPPORTED COMMANDS FROM APRSDroid to Server (APRS packet type Message): msg to ORXPLS-GW: forward   - get forward state for user (<u forward="???"/> tag) msg to ORXPLS-GW: forward A  - set forward state to A (send users data to global APRS) msg to ORXPLS-GW: forward 0  - set forward state to 0 (zero, no forward)